-19 Spring Equinox In the Northern Hemisphere, the Spring Equinox (also known as the vernal equinox or March Equinox) occurs when the sun crosses the equator line, heading north.
+19 (sundown) - 20 Nowruz / Norouz The word "Nowruz" (spelling varies by region: Now Ruz, Naw-Ruz, Now Roz, Novruz, Navruz, Nooruz, Nevruz, or Nauryz) translates to "new day".
+It marks the first day of spring, and is celebrated as the beginning of the new year by more than 300 million people all around the world.
+Nowruz has been celebrated for over 3,000 years in the Balkans, the Black Sea Basin, the Caucasus, Central Asia, the Middle East and other regions.
+Originally celebrated by the Zoroastrians, it is also a holy day in the Bahá'í, Sufi, and Ismaili faiths.
+Date may vary based on faith; may also be celebrated on March 21, 2025.
+(International) 20 Spring Equinox In the Northern Hemisphere, the Spring Equinox (also known as the vernal equinox or March Equinox) occurs when the sun crosses the equator line, heading north.
 This event marks the start of the spring season in the northern half of the globe.
-(International) 19 Ostara / Eostre / Spring Equinox Ostara, named for the Norse goddess Eostre, celebrates the Spring Equinox and the warming days.
+(International) 20 Ostara / Eostre / Spring Equinox Ostara, named for the Norse goddess Eostre, celebrates the Spring Equinox and the warming days.
 Celebrations focus on the themes of fertility, birth, and new beginnings.
 After planning and gathering energy earlier in the year, Ostara marks a time for action.
-15 Ostara / Eostre / Spring Equiliox nerutry, tinur, and new beginnings.
-After planning and gardering energy earder in the year, Ostara marks a time for action.
 (Paganism/Wicca/Druid) 20 International Francophonie Day A day to celebrate the French language, culture, and values.
-(International) 20 International Day of Happiness Since 2013, the United Nations has celebrated the International Day of Happiness as a way to recognise the importance of happiness in the 20 international Day of Happiness lives of people around the world.
-(International) 21 International Day for the Elimination of Racial Declared by the UN, this day remembers the damaging effects of racial discrimination and is a reminder to continue building a world with Discrimination justice and equality.
+(International) 20 International Day of Happiness Since 2013, the United Nations has celebrated the International Day of Happiness as a way to recognise the importance of happiness in the lives of people around the world.
+(International) 21 International Day for the Elimination of Racial Discrimination Declared by the UN, this day remembers the damaging effects of racial discrimination and is a reminder to continue building a world with justice and equality.
 (International) 21 World Down Syndrome Day A day to raise public awareness of Down syndrome and the effective and meaningful inclusion and participation of all people with Down Syndrome in spaces where decisions are being made about matters relating to or affecting their lives.
-(International) 21 Two-Spirit and Indigenous LGBTQQIA+ Awareness Advocated by the Two-Spirit community and created in partnership with the Two-Spirit Program at the CBRC, this annual event will recognize to Celebration Day and celebrate the diverse sexualities and gender expressions that exist within Indigenous communities.
-(Canada) World Water Day celebrates water and raises awareness of the 2.2 billion people living without access to safe water.
-It is about taking action 22 World Water Day to tackle the global water crisis.
+(International) 21 Two-Spirit and Indigenous LGBTQQIA+ Awareness to Celebration Day Advocated by the Two-Spirit community and created in partnership with the Two-Spirit Program at the CBRC, this annual event will recognize and celebrate the diverse sexualities and gender expressions that exist within Indigenous communities.
+(Canada) 22 World Water Day World Water Day celebrates water and raises awareness of the 2.2 billion people living without access to safe water.
+It is about taking action to tackle the global water crisis.
 A core focus of World Water Day is to support the achievement of Sustainable Development Goal 6: water and sanitation for all by 2030.
-(International) 23 (sundown) Purim The festival of Purim commemorates the heroism of Esther, and the salvation of the Jewish people from Haman in the Achaemenid Empire - 24 (Persian Era).
-Begins at previous sundown.
-(Judaism) International Day for the Right to the Truth This day was started in remembrance of Archbishop Oscar Romero of El Salvador who was assassinated in 1980 for denouncing violations of 24 Concerning Gross Human Rights Violations and for human rights.
-Its purpose is to honour the memories of victims and heroes whose lives were devoted or lost in the pursuit of human rights or its the Dignity of Victims denial therein.
-(International) 24 Palm Sunday (Western) A Christian celebration of Jesus' entry into Jerusalem the week prior to his death and resurrection, which marks the start of Holy Week.
-24 r auti Suriday (esterni (Christianity) 24 (evening) - A Hindu spring festival celebrated predominantly in India by both Hindu and non-Hindu people, also known as the "festival of colours" or the 24 (evening) - 25 Holi "festival of love".
-Holi represents the arrival of spring and the triumph of good over evil, and on this one day, the usual rankings of caste, 25 gender, status, and age are ignored in favour of celebrating together by throwing colored water and powders on one another.
-(Hinduism) International Day of Remembrance of the Victims of This is a United Nations international observation that offers the opportunity to honour and remember those who suffered and died at the 25 hands of the brutal slavery system.
-First observed in 2008, the international day also aims to raise awareness about the dangers of racism and Slavery and the Transatlantic Slave Trade prejudice today.
-(International) 25 E - 20 A - 10 Annuciation commemorates the day Jesus's mother, Mary was visited by an angel to inform her that she was blessed and chosen to be the 25 Feast of the Annunciation mother of Christ.
-(Christianity) 25 Khordad Sal Khordad Sal is the birthday of Zoroaster (Zarathustra), the prophet and founder of Zoroastrianism.
-(Zoroastrian) 26 Don't Don Purple Day is an international grassroots epilepsy awareness initiative created in Nova Scotia by Cassidy Megan.
-People are encouraged to 26 Purple Day wear purple on March 26 to promote epilepsy awareness worldwide.
-(International) 28 Holy Thursday / Maundy Thursday (Western) Falling on the Thursday before Easter, Holy Thursday commemorates the Last Supper of Jesus Christ.
-(Christianity) 29 Good Friday (Western) A Christian holiday to commemorate the crucifixion of Jesus.
-(Christianity)
+(International) 24 International Day for the Right to the Truth Concerning Gross Human Rights Violations and for the Dignity of Victims This day was started in remembrance of Archbishop Oscar Romero of El Salvador who was assassinated in 1980 for denouncing violations of human rights.
+Its purpose is to honour the memories of victims and heroes whose lives were devoted or lost in the pursuit of human rights or its denial therein.
+(International) 13 (evening) - 15 Holi A Hindu spring festival celebrated predominantly in India by both Hindu and non-Hindu people, also known as the "festival of colours" or the "festival of love".
+Holi represents the arrival of spring and the triumph of good over evil, and on this one day, the usual rankings of caste, gender, status, and age are ignored in favour of celebrating together by throwing colored water and powders on one another.
+(Hinduism)